chiaragerosa/chiaragerosa.github.io/_pages/about.md

 Hi, I'm Chiara.
 I'm a policy advisor working on UK AI regulation.

-Prior to that, I was a counter-disinformation policy adavisor, did some research at the intersection of AI and international security, and worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.
+Prior to that, I was a counter-disinformation policy advisor, did some research at the intersection of AI and international security, and worked on improving collaboration between academia and policy.

-Aside from policy, I'm interested in solarpunk or fiction that explores questions of societal coordination and what it means to be human; and thinking about social dynamics and human relationships through the lens of evolutionary psychology.

-I also enjoy cooking, swimming, mixing music, pole dance, muay thai, writing, raving and exploring with my friends.
+I enjoy thinking and learning about many things.
+Most of this probably fits under the umbrellas of societal coordination, history, and evolution.

-I grew up in Dubai, Bali and Hong Kong before doing a BSc in Political Science and International Relations at Università Cattolica in Milan and an MSc in Security Studies at University College London.
+I grew up in Dubai, Bali and Hong Kong, before doing a BSc in Political Science and International Relations at Università Cattolica in Milan, followed by an MSc in Security Studies at University College London.

+When I'm not working, you can find me cooking, mixing music, pole dancing, writing, reading, raving, climbing.
+Not necessarily in that order.

-This website aims to be a mix of professional and personal, to give you a full picture of who I am.
-But I admit - I don't keep it as up-to-date as I would like.
+This website aims to be a mix of professional and personal.
+Blog posts are usually not polished.

+Views are my own - but also _very_ malleable.